 The Audit Committee is currently composed of two (2) directors, Messrs.
 Kyte (Chairperson), and Shelton.
-The Board has determined that Mr. Shelton is an audit committee financial expert, and is independent within the rules of the SEC.
+The Board has determined that Mr. Shelton is independent within the rules of the SEC.
 The duties and responsibilities of a member of the Audit Committee are in addition to his duties as a member of the Board.

 The Audit Committee operates under a written charter, which is available on the Company's website.
 The Board and the Audit Committee believe that the Audit Committee charter complies with the current standards set forth in SEC regulations.
 There may be further action by the SEC during the current year on several matters that affect all audit committees.
 The Board and the Audit Committee continue to follow closely further developments by the SEC in the area of the functions of audit committees, particularly as it relates to internal controls for non-accelerated filers, and will make additional changes to the Audit Committee charter and the policies of the Audit Committee as required or advisable as a result of these new rules and regulations.
-The Audit Committee met four (4) times during 2010 and one (1) time during 2011.
+The Audit Committee met four (4) times during 2011 and three (3) times to date during 2012.